 Annette worked in London in PR, and then as a PA to the Chairman of a Scotch whisky distiller.
 While bringing up her children she worked in a voluntary capacity as Chair of their pre-school.
 More recently she became a school governor for a local primary school and was chair for 10 years.
 For five years she was a member of the Education Appeals panels, responsible for Admissions and Exclusions appeals.
-As the OCF Office Guru she uses all the skills gained throughout her career for our benefit.
+At OCF she uses all the skills gained throughout her career for our benefit.

 Annette lives in Oxford and has two grown-up children.
 She enjoys gardening, cooking, crafts, reading, theatre and cinema.